wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

    <a target="_blank" href="https://app.pluralsight.com/ilx/video-courses/46bf9d2d-2947-4e0e-94cc-131715532a21/3e05432b-7c61-4eb1-83b1-7cef861beb0b/ae204f21-9e52-4272-842b-eb155b77e3fb">NOTE</a>: Shard data.

-1. Data stored on the Prometheus server should be considered temporary to receive data before being frequently shuttled to some long-term storage such as in a cloud.

-1. Prometheus can write to dozens of storage backends, <strong>remote write</strong> (such as <strong>InfluxDB</strong>).

 PROTIP: When using S3, Prometheus was designed to reference a static environment file.
 To prevent compromise, many organizations leave that file blank but use a utility such as HashiCorp Vault to create a new set of S3 credentials every time before running the backup.